jacobwilliams/json-fortran/json-fortran.md

 [here](http://jacobwilliams.github.io/json-fortran/page/releases/index.html#change-log).

-A list of all past releases, links to their documentation, and the chage log can be found on the
+A list of all past releases, links to their documentation, and the change log can be found on the
 [releases page](http://jacobwilliams.github.io/json-fortran/page/releases/index.html).

 Miscellaneous